 How to change the ID of the element using JavaScript?

-Generally, the ID given to any element in an HTML document is unique and can be assign to an element only once.
-But it is possible to change that id later using the JavaScript following the same rule of uniqueness for new ID as well as only single element can contain the new ID.
-In this article, we are going to learn about the ways of changing the ID of an element using JavaScript.
+Generally, the ID given to any element in an HTML document is unique and can be assigned to an element only once.
+However, it is possible to change that ID later using JavaScript while following the same rule of uniqueness for the new ID.
+In this article, we will learn how to change the ID of an element using JavaScript.

-JavaScript provides us or allow us to use the id property to get the id of any element as well as to change or add a new ID to any HTML element in the document.
+JavaScript provides the id property to get the ID of any element as well as to change or add a new ID to any HTML element in the document.

 Syntax

-Following syntax will explain you how to use the id property to change, get and add a new id to the HTML element −
+The following syntax shows how to use the id property to change, get, and add a new ID to an HTML element:

-In above syntax, first we will select the HTML element whose ID we want to change using the HTML DOM, the use the id property with dot operator to assign a new id on right hand side of assignment operator.
+In the above syntax, first we select the HTML element whose ID we want to change using the DOM, then use the id property with the dot operator to assign a new ID.

 <html>